theshubhamy/MediTrack/README.md

 UI elements are conditionally rendered based on role:

-- Action buttons (Create, Edit) hidden for READ_ONLY
 - Navigation items hidden based on permissions
 - Role badge displayed in navigation